kwcay/jayne-eats-prototype/ml/notes/framing-ml-problem.md

 ## Research goal

-Predict whether Jayne will enjoy a given dish.
+Predict whether Jayne will enjoy a given dish or not.

 ##  Hypothesis

 Informative signals will consist of:

-- Ingredients including spices.
+- Ingredients.
 - Temperature (warm, room temperature, cool).
 - Consistency:
     - Crunchy